jiecchen/SubmodularLib/README.md

 ## Why distributed/streaming?
 Nowadays we have to deal will extremely "big" data: they usually can not fit into a single machine.
-Distributed computing and streaming processing give promising way to handle big data.
+Distributed computing and streaming processing give promising ways to handle big data.
 We implement a set of distributed/streaming algorithms for submodular optimization in this library.

 ## Design